Can You Do Skateboard Tricks On A Longboard

 Once you’ve mastered the basic tricks and gained confidence in your skateboard or longboard, you may be ready to take your skills to the next level.
 Advanced tricks require a combination of technique, balance, and practice.
 Whether you’re cruising through the streets or tackling obstacles at the skatepark, these advanced tricks will push your abilities and impress onlookers.

-See also How To Get Bearings Out Of A Longboard Wheel
+See also How To Change Longboard Bushings

 Upper Body Moves To Execute Difficult Tricks On Both Boards